vpulim/node-soap/Readme.md

  - `namespace`      prefix of xml namespace
  - `xmlns`          URI

+ ### Client.*lastRequest* - the property that contains last full soap request for client logging

 ## WSSecurity

 WSSecurity implements WS-Security.
 UsernameToken and PasswordText/PasswordDigest is supported.
 An instance of WSSecurity is passed to Client.setSecurity.